marberts/piar/paper/paper.md

 `ms_prices` dataset has random price data for five businesses over four quarters, and the `ms_weights` dataset contain weights that give the relative importance of these businesses in their respective industries.
-Note that these data have a fairly realistic pattern of missing data, and, although small, are emblematic of the kinds of survey data used to measure inflation.
+Note that these data have a fairly realistic pattern of missing data (e.g., there are no prices for businesses `B5`), and, although small, are emblematic of the kinds of survey data used to measure inflation.

 ```r